felipemaciel/instagram-button/README.md

-# Module - Link Button
+# Module - Instagram Button
-This Extension add a new field called Link button, this button allows to perform various actions.
+This Extension add a new field called Instagram button, this button allows to perform various actions.

 ## Table of Contents